remix-run/remix/packages/lazy-file/README.md

 import { openFile, writeFile } from '@mjackson/lazy-file/fs';

 // No data is read at this point, it's just a reference to a
-// file on the local filesystem. let file = openFile('./path/to/file.json');
+// file on the local filesystem let file = openFile('./path/to/file.json');

 // Data is read when you call file.text() (or any of the